squid-cache/squid-cache.github.io/docs/ConfigExamples/Intercept/DebianWithRedirectorAndReporting.md

 we'll set up as a bridge.
 We'll assume that eth0 is connected downstream to the LAN, while eth1 provides upstream access to the Internet.

-## Getting Squid

-If you have the Debian 6 OS release, then Squid is already available as a precompiled binary with all the necessary flags, and all you have to do is install the squid3 package:

-    aptitude update
-    aptitude install squid3

-It is also a good idea to let Squid run as a standalone daemon.
-You can therefore disable avahi as it's not needed in a server:

-    root@squidbox:~# update-rc.d -f avahi-daemon remove

-For the rest of this document we'll assume that the paths of the Squid executable, configuration file, log files, cache etc. are the ones set up when compiling Squid from the source.
-If you grabbed the package binaries instead, pathnames will be different but correcting them should be easy for you.

 ## Setting up a Linux bridge